 Informal Procedures.
 Informal Procedures set forth in the Sexual Misconduct, Consensual Romantic Relationships and/or Harassment policies, to the extent applicable, will be followed.

 Formal Procedures for Faculty.
 Formal procedures set forth in the Sexual Misconduct, Consensual Romantic Relationships or Harassment policies, to the extent applicable, will be followed except as modified below.
 To the extent there is a conflict between procedures below and those in the respective policies, the procedures below will apply.
 In addition, with respect to allegations involving violations of these three policies, no faculty member may seek initial review/resolution by the Mediation Committee.
-An alternative process that provides equitable rights for parties involved and that complies with applicable laws and regulations is set forth below.
+An alternative process is set forth below.

-Preliminary Inquiry Determining No Violation.
+Preliminary Inquiry Resulting in Failure to State a Viable Claim.
 The designated fact-finder under the applicable policy (Title IX Coordinator, EOP Office, Harassment Resource Person, and/or their designees) may conduct a preliminary inquiry to determine if the allegations fall under the applicable policy or if a formal investigation is warranted.
 The designated fact-finder may speak with parties, witnesses, and/or gather other information to make a determination regarding whether to proceed with an investigation.
 If the complaint, as it is reported, would not support a violation of one of the three policies identified above, an investigation will not be conducted.
 The fact-finder will close its investigation and not issue a finding.
 Neither the complainant nor the Respondent has the right to appeal the finding that the complaint, assuming to be true, would not support a policy violation and therefore an investigation.
 The appropriate University offices may offer resources and/or interim measures as it deems appropriate based on the information learned in the preliminary inquiry.
 The University reserves the right to reopen an inquiry or conduct a full investigation at any time.

 Insufficient Evidence of Policy Violation.
 If the complaint, if true, would support a violation, but the authorized investigative official conducts an investigation and finds that there was not a preponderance of evidence to support a violation of the above-referenced policies, the Complainant will be notified in writing that the information obtained does not establish by a preponderance of evidence that the Respondent has violated the pertinent policy.
 A finding that insufficient information exists to support a violation does not necessarily certify that Respondent was in compliance with the Policy.
 If the Respondent faculty member’s employment status would entitle the faculty member to a review, then the Complainant will be advised of the option to request a review to independently determine if a preponderance of evidence supports a finding that the Respondent violated the Sexual Misconduct, Consensual Romantic Relationships or Harassment policies.

-If one work week passes without the Complainant requesting a review, the determinations contained in the letter of findings will be deemed final.
+If the Complainant fails to request a review within one work week of receiving notice that the information obtained does not establish by a preponderance of evidence that the Respondent has violated the pertinent policy, the determinations contained in the letter of findings will be deemed final.

-If the review by the Provost or Compliance Tribunal concludes there is sufficient evidence of a policy violation, then the matter will be returned to the dean (or appropriate University official) to determine an appropriate sanction within one work week.
-If, after a sanction is imposed, one work week passes without the Respondent or Complainant challenging the sanctions (per guidelines below), then the sanctions imposed will be deemed final.
-If the sanctions are challenged, the Provost or Compliance Tribunal will review those pursuant to the procedures in sections e. and f. below.
+If the review by the Provost or Compliance Tribunal concludes there is sufficient evidence of a policy violation, then the matter will be returned to the appropriate dean (or appropriate University official) to determine an appropriate sanction within one work week of receipt of the determination.
+If, after the parties are notified of the sanction imposed, one work week passes without the Respondent or Complainant challenging the sanctions (per guidelines below), then the sanctions imposed will be deemed final.
+If the sanctions are timely challenged, the Provost or Compliance Tribunal will review those pursuant to the procedures in sections e. and f. below.